dopefishh/praatalign/README.md

 	Flag to export to pdf.
 If this is not set, the aligner will not create pdf files for the graphs it follows.
 If this is set, there will be a temp.pdf located in this plugin folder after the alignment.
+* **pau**, default: False

+	Flag for removing the prompt before aligning the entire tier, this can be usefull if you want to use the aligner in batch.
 * **tmp**, default: /tmp/

 	Temporary file directory.
 This is the directory where the aligner stores